Deer: 3 most frequent questions

 • Clear paths through your habitat, wide enough for you to follow without brushing against foliage.

-• When gardening, wear light-colored clothing, tuck in your shirt and tuck your pant legs into your socks.
+• When gardening, wear light-colored clothing, tuck in your shirt, and tuck your pant legs into your socks.

-Another deterrent is to spray repellent on your skin and clothes.
+• Spray repellent on your skin and clothes.
 The most effective repellents contain DEET, which is toxic to insects; be sure to wash the spray off your skin as soon as possible.

 How to rescue an orphaned fawn

 Don’t approach a fawn unless you’re certain it’s an orphan.
 Contact a licensed wildlife rehabilitator for instructions.
-If it’s in imminent danger, approach only if it’s just a few days old — at this age it’ll freeze when it first sees you, which will give you a chance to catch it.
-Beyond that, don’t approach unless it’s ill, injured or weak, as it’ll be too fast to catch.
+If it’s in imminent danger, approach only if it’s just a few days old—at this age, it’ll freeze when it first sees you, which will give you a chance to catch it.
+Beyond that, don’t approach unless it’s ill, injured, or weak, as it’ll be too fast to catch.
 Forcing it to flee may thrust it into the arms of danger.

 All about White-tailed Deer